 In Russia, employee benefits account for 35% of total national income, and corporate voluntary (personal) medical insurance is the most desirable benefit.
 This is mainly because the state-provided medical care is not deemed sufficient and corporate insurance gives employees access to commercial medical clinics.
-When asked to rank four common benefits in order of importance, the average Russian employee will respond with medical insurance, death & disability, travel insurance, and retirement.
+When asked to rank three common benefits in order of importance, the average Russian employee will respond with medical insurance, death & disability, and travel insurance.

-For a group of 25 people an average of 50,000 rubles is fair and it would include a standard employee benefits program.
+For a group of 25 people, an average of 65,000 rubles is fair and it would include a standard employee benefits program.

 Mandatory Employee Benefits in Russia